nathasm/bitgo-sa/README.md

 `TweetReducer` is a reusable reducer which effectively will append new updates to the component state.
 The state is indexed by keyword and each entry into the object contains an array of time/score tuples.

-#### App
+#### BarApp

-`App` is the top-level presentational component.
+`BarApp` is the top-level presentational component.
 Its main responsibility is to set up the layout and render the different graphs.

-#### Graph
+#### BarGraph

-`Graph` is another presentation component that simply will take data in data and display a graph
+`BarGraph` is another presentation component that simply will take data in data and display a graph